11 Reasons for Feeling Trapped in a Relationship & Ways to Deal

 Yes, it’s possible.
 Open communication, understanding each other’s needs, setting boundaries, and seeking professional help can lead to positive changes and a healthier relationship.

-Freedom to be your true self in a relationship
+Freedom to be your true self

 What if, after countless conflicts, I’ve lost my love and affection for my partner and feel unable to rebuild those feelings?